Elevate Your Leadership Skills: 7 Essential Leadership Qualities

 Some professionals don’t feel authentic when operating in a formal leadership capacity because their ability to do (a), (b), and (c) is not organic or perhaps only comes naturally in limited settings.
 But an organic leader doesn't have to hide behind a facade.
 These qualities aren't forced and, as a result, there is an air of refreshing simplicity in their style, even when dealing with complicated issues.

 Don’t fret if you don't naturally have these essential leadership qualities.
 Perhaps accepting this vs. forcing yourself to be something you aren't will open the door to more fulfilling opportunities.
 It is also ok if your priority is to be a leader of self.
-In the mere act of mastering personal excellence you can indirectly inspire and influence many people, as an example rather than an authority figure.
+In the mere act of mastering personal excellence and sovereignty you can indirectly inspire and influence many people, as an example rather than an authority figure.

 According to Harvard Business Review, anyone can learn to be a better leader by mastering a set of core developmental strategies.